Barrow-in-Furness: Shipyard and port

 The DDH provides a controlled environment for ship and submarine assembly, and avoids the difficulties caused by building on the slope of traditional slipways.
 Outside the hall, a 24,300 tonne capacity shiplift allows completed vessels to be lowered into the water independently of the tide.
 Vessels can also be lifted out of the water and transferred to the hall.
 The first use of the DDH was for construction of the Vanguard-class submarines, and later vessels of the Trafalgar class were also built there.
 The shipyard is currently constructing the Astute-class submarines, the first of which was launched on 8 June 2007.
 BAE Systems is currently studying the design of a new class of ballistic missile submarines.
 BAE Systems also has orders for submarine pressure domes for the Spanish Navy.

 The shipyard has been awarded contracts for the construction of submarines which will carry nuclear missiles in a successor programme to the current Vanguard class containing the Trident system.
 BAE Systems is investing £300 million in Barrow's shipyard to construct buildings capable of manufacturing and assembling the new class of submarines.
 This major development is the largest in 25 years at the shipyard and will see thousands of new jobs created, further cementing its place as the UK's largest shipyard and one of the few to have seen continuous contracts since founding over a century ago.

 In 2023 the governments of the United Kingdom, United States and Australia committed to construction of a new class of nuclear submarine as part of the AUKUS military alliance.
-The submarines will be designed and predominantly constructed in Barrow securing the shipyards long term future even beyond Vanguard.
+The new SSN-AUKUS class of submarines will be designed and predominantly constructed in Barrow securing the shipyard's long term future even beyond Dreadnought.
 Submarines to be constructed in Australia will also be based on design principles established in Barrow.